Basic Science Physiology

 Structure Location Composition Board-Relevant Detail

-A-band Center of sarcomere Thick (myosin) +/- overlapping thin filaments Does NOT change length during contraction (Anisotropic, dArk)
+A-band Center of sarcomere Thick (myosin) +/- overlapping thin filaments Does NOT change length during contraction (Anisotropic, dArk).
+Memory aid: A-band = Always the same length — the single most tested sarcomere fact.

 I-band Between A-bands of adjacent sarcomeres Thin filaments only (actin) Shortens during contraction (Isotropic, lIght)